lucmsanchez/LIM21_RS-fMRI_PREPROC/README.md

-# RS-fMRI automated processing pipeline
+# RS-fMRI automated Preprocessing pipeline

-This is the initial page of the repository of scripts for RS-fMRI automated processing pipeline of the LIM 21.
+This is the initial page of the repository of scripts for RS-fMRI automated preprocessing pipeline of the LIM 21.
 We designed scripts in BASH SHELL to run a processing pipeline of functional Magnetic Ressonance Imaging (Resting State Modality) for adult humans and specialy for group analysis.

 This pipeline is still under development